-- Remain calm. - Immediately cease all other activities. - Inform others in the vicinity of the situation. - Provide assistance to those in need if you can do so safely. - Seek safe shelter within the building.
-Inside a locked residence room is considered safe shelter.
-Stay away from windows in high winds and during weather warnings. - Once you've sought safe shelter call from a mobile phone call Protective Services at 306-966-5555 or call 911; or, call 5555 or 9-911 from a campus telephone. - Watch for further AlertUS messages. - Travel is not recommended during heavy snowfall or blizzard conditions.
+- Remain calm. - Immediately cease all other activities. - Inform others in the vicinity of the situation. - Provide assistance to those in need if you can do so safely. - Seek safe shelter within the building locations depending upon your job-specific training provided by your supervisor. - Once you've sought shelter call Protective Services at 306-966-5555 or call 911 from a mobile phone, or call 5555 or 9-911 from a campus telephone.